 Jump-starting a car is easy, but you should do it with caution.
-Since the battery is located in the engine compartment, where flammable gases may be present, a spark could set off a fire.
-So, while you're hooking up the discharged battery to the live battery in the booster car, you'll want to do this without creating any sparks.
+Since the car battery is located in the engine compartment, where flammable gases may be present, a spark could set off a fire.
+So while you're hooking up the weak battery to the live battery in the booster car, you'll want to do it without creating any sparks.
 Connecting the jumper cables in the right order will minimize the chance of sparking.
 With this in mind, here is a step-by-step guide to jump-starting a car.

 If possible, consult your car's manual for the correct order in which to connect the jumper cables.
 There may be variation among different car makes.
 Below is the most universally accepted method for jump-starting cars:

 1. Select a good pair of jumper cables or a portable jump starter and carry them in your car.
 The cables should be thick, with adequate insulation and clean metal clamps.
 In some cases, the cables themselves will come with a chart reminding you of the proper order in which to connect them.
 If you have a portable unit, make sure its battery is fully charged before storing it in your car.

 2. Open the hood of each car to locate each battery and its terminals.
-In some cases, the battery itself may be hidden, with remote positive (+) and negative (-) posts provided for jump-starting instead.
+In some cases, the battery itself may be hidden, with remote positive terminal (+) and negative terminal (-) posts provided for jump-starting instead.
 Some vehicles may have a remote negative connection, even if you can access the battery.
 This is for the final connection that we'll learn about later.
 Those with a portable jump starter can skip to step four.

 3. Park the vehicle with the good battery close to the one with the dead battery, but leave yourself just enough room to walk between them.
 As you are hooking up the jumper cables, make sure the metal ends of the cables don't dangle into the engine compartment, where they could get caught on such moving parts as a belt or a fan, or on the outside of the car, where they could scratch the paint.
-Turn off the ignitions in both vehicles, set the parking brakes and make sure that the vehicles are in either "Park" or "Neutral," depending on whether they have automatic or manual transmissions.
-Turn off all accessories, such as lights and radio.
-If the vehicles are parked in a safe area, turn off the hazard flashers, too.
+Turn off the ignitions in both vehicles, set the parking brakes and make sure that the vehicles are in either park or neutral, depending on whether they have automatic or manual transmissions.
+Turn off all accessories, such as the lights and radio.
+If the vehicles are parked in a safe area, turn off the hazard flashers too.

-3. Clamp one of the positive (red) jumper cable ends to the dead battery's positive battery terminal.
+4. Clamp one of the positive (red) jumper cable ends to the dead battery's positive terminal.
 Be sure the clamp "bites" onto the battery terminal to provide a strong electrical connection.
 If there is corrosion on the terminal, twist the jaws of the clamp until it cuts through the corrosion and into the metal.
 Before moving to the other car to make connections, make sure the matching negative (black) cable clamp is not touching any metal surfaces.
 Those with a portable jump starter can skip to step seven.

-7. Start the vehicle with the dead battery and let the two vehicles idle for a few minutes.
-If the vehicle won't start, but it does crank quickly, then look for other problems, such as an empty gas tank.
+7. Start the vehicle with the dead battery and idle for a few minutes.
+If the vehicle won't start but it does crank quickly, then look for other problems, such as an empty gas tank.

-7. Once the jump-started vehicle is running smoothly, carefully disconnect the jumper cables, reversing the connection order.
-The first cable you remove (the negative one that's attached to the formerly dead battery) is the most critical.
+8. Carefully disconnect the jumper cables, reversing the connection order.
+The first cable you remove (the negative terminal that's attached to the formerly dead battery) is the most critical.
 Make sure your helper holds the cable away from any metal or the other cable ends while you disconnect the others.

-9. If the battery that you've jump-started is more than three years old, consider having it tested at an auto parts store.
-If other problems in the car resulted in the dead battery, take the vehicle to a mechanic for an inspection.
+10. If the battery that you've jump-started is more than 3 years old, consider having it tested at an auto parts store.
+If other problems in the car caused the dead battery, take the vehicle to a mechanic for an inspection.